10 Top Wellbeing at Work Ideas From Leading Organisations

 What it looks like in action

 Each employee receives a £100 grant they can spend to enhance their workspace e.g. purchasing a room divider if they work in the bedroom, buying a comfortable chair, etc. Again, the purchase is signed off by their manager in advance and staff get reimbursed after submitting a receipt.
+This wellbeing idea for the workplace gives staff the freedom to customise their environment.

 Why it works